ConorShore/SurfingPi/README.md

     /opt/SurfingPi/update_surf_conf.sh

-From the SurfingPi folder, sometimes an update is required before you can connect to the VPN
+sometimes an update is required before you can connect to the VPN

 ## Uninstall

-Run the included uninstall script when cd into the SurfingPi folder with:
+Run the included uninstall script with:

     /opt/SurfingPi/uninstall.sh